After a long and strenuous day a sauna session will leave you feeling relaxed, revitalized, and centered.

 Aesthetically, you probably want a sauna that has a pleasant wood construction.
 This is entirely subjective, but these infrared saunas tend to look a bit more timeless and comforting.
 Picking the right wood is really a matter of personal preference and it’s a topic that bleeds into construction a bit, but there are enough options out there that you can find a stylish design without having to sacrifice build quality.
 If you are able to balance quality and style, you’ll end up with a sauna that satisfies all of your needs.

-The bulk of the infrared saunas out there today have a sound system included.
+The bulk of the infrared saunas out there today have a sound system included, which is great if you’re going to be using the sauna frequently.
 Take a moment to find out what kind of inputs are available – you’d be surprised at how primitive many still are.
 When you’re looking at medium-to-high-end infrared saunas, you should expect at least an auxiliary port for your mp3 player and possibly a radio as well.
 Some infrared saunas do include Bluetooth, but these are not particularly common.
 Don’t be fooled by infrared saunas that claim to have premium speakers, though – they’re only premium compared to other sauna speakers, not compared to speakers that you might have in your home.

 The other big extra is the control panel.
 While a vital part of the sauna, some companies try to play up the inclusion of a touch control panel as a major selling point.
 In truth, most infrared saunas have touch control.
 Look to see if the control panel is inside or outside the sauna.
 Some do have controls in both places, which makes for a much better overall experience.
 If the sauna is still using knobs and dials though, you’re probably looking at a sauna that is outdated in terms of both control and comfort.